abf149/HobbySetup/README.md

-# gittrains
+# Readme

-The train program Fred doesn't want you to see.
+* See speech/README.md to get started with speech commands